 How do you complete the Destiny 2 Root of Nightmares raid?
 The Destiny 2 Root of Nightmares raid, introduced as part of the Destiny 2 Lightfall expansion, is exciting showdown of skill, wits, and bravery as players take on a powerful enemy from an ancient time.

-Bungie’s newest Destiny 2 raid, now available with Destiny 2 season 20 content in the FPS game, is a showdown against Nezarec, a Disciple of the Witness.
+Bungie’s newest Destiny 2 raid, now available in the FPS game, is a showdown against Nezarec, a Disciple of the Witness.
 Nezarec has a unique moveset and there are several challenges before you even meet him properly, so we’ve run through the raid multiple times to bring you the best strats for the RoN raid.

 Destiny 2 Root of Nightmares raid encounters

 Here are the four Root of Nightmares raid encounters:

 - Cataclysm – Survive the Onslaught

 - Scission – Enter the Root